rckwzrd/rckwzrd.github.io/_posts/2022-11-14-the-lego-themes-table.md

 17|Speed Slammers
 ```

-The data is place and the pipeline is succussful.
-Now that the themes table is in place it is time to start thinking about individual set records, but this a task for another time.
+The data is place and the pipeline is succussful!
+Now that the themes table is hydrated we can start thinking about individual set records, but this a task for another time.
 Hopefully this demonstrates how code grows over time and hints at the ways that SQL, Python, and APIs can be used to build persistent datastores.

 ## Full Script